Delray Orthodox Synagogue

 You will also have a seamless experience with our web site on your iPhone, Android device or other smartphone.
 You can read the site's contents, make donations, view the schedule, z'manim and even login to your account to view info, pay bills and more - all while on the go!!!

-Choose a Great Shabbos.
+Have a Great Shabbos.

 To request info, a change or add something to the site, send feedback, send a message, or inform us of a condolence or a Mazel Tov, Email: Delray Orthodox Synagogue